rkgallaway/learning-journal/README.md

 > Markdown is a light weight markup language.  great for authoring readable, functional code on the fly.
 - `#` is a level one heading
 - `###` is a level three heading

+### Bulleted list one way
+- item one
+- item two
+- item three
+  - but wait!
+  - you can nest!